GarmanGroup/RABDAM/README.md

 ____

 #### Running RABDAM
-\*\*RABDAM can be run either as a script or as a package (see the [Installation](#installation) section for further details).
+RABDAM can be run either as a script or as a package (see the [Installation](#installation) section for further details).
 The example commands provided below are for running the program as a script.
-If you are running RABDAM as a package, simply replace `python rabdam.py` with `rabdam`.\*\*
+If you are running RABDAM as a package, simply replace `python rabdam.py` with `rabdam`.

+<br></br>
 RABDAM is a command line program.
 There are three main command line flags that control the program run:

 -	`-i` / `--input`
 -	`-f` / `--pdb_file`
 -	`-r` / `--run`

-<br></br>
 The `-i` and `-f` flags control the input to the program.
 One of these two mutually exclusive flags is required for RABDAM to run.

 The `-i` flag is used to specify the path to an input txt file that lists your selected program parameter values (see the "*Constructing an input file*" section below for details of what this input file should include).

 `python rabdam.py -i /path/to/input_file.txt`

-Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or a file path (path/to/pdb_file.pdb or path/to/mmcif_file.cif), of the model to be analysed:
+Alternatively, if you wish to perform a run of RABDAM using entirely default parameter values, it is possible to run RABDAM without an input file; in this case the `-f` flag is used to provide RABDAM with either a 4 character PDB accession code (XXXX), or a file path (/path/to/pdb_file.pdb or /path/to/mmcif_file.cif), of the model to be analysed:

-`python rabdam.py -f XXXX` / `python rabdam.py -f /path/to/pdb_file.pdb` / `python rabdam.py -f /path/to/mmcif_file.cif`
+`python rabdam.py -f XXXX`
+`python rabdam.py -f /path/to/pdb_file.pdb`
+`python rabdam.py -f /path/to/mmcif_file.cif`

 It is possible to specify multiple inputs following the `-f` flag, *e.g.*:

-`python rabdam.py –f /path/to/pdb_file_1.pdb /path/to/mmcif_file_2.cif XXXX /path/to/pdb_file_3.pdb YYYY`
+`python rabdam.py –f /path/to/pdb_file_1.pdb XXXX /path/to/mmcif_file_2.cif YYYY ZZZZ`

 **Importantly, note that file path(s) must not contain any spaces.**

 <br></br>
-The `-r` is an optional flag that controls the output from the program.
+`-r` is an optional flag that controls the output from the program.

-The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop / start part way through its full run.
+The `-r` flag can be used to instruct RABDAM to run to completion (default), or to stop/start part way through its full run.
 RABDAM is structured such that it writes the *B*<sub>Damage</sub> values calculated for an input model to a dataframe; this dataframe is then used to write the program output files.
 Through use of the `-r` flag it is possible to instruct RABDAM to stop (`-r df` / `-r dataframe`) or start (`-r analysis`) its run following dataframe construction.
-This option will save time if for example you wish to change the formatting of the program output files (which can be controlled using parameters specified in the input txt file - see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.
+This option will save time if for example you wish to change which output files are generated (which can be controlled using parameters specified in the input txt file - see the “*Constructing an input file*” section below) without changing the *B*<sub>Damage</sub> distribution itself.

 <br></br>
 In addition, there are two supplementary command line flags: